kyapwc/dotfiles/README.md

 It uses GNU Stow to setup the dotfiles symlinks and various shell scripts.

-> [!WARNING]
-> THE REPO IS CURRENTLY UNSAFE TO USE, PLEASE DO NOT RUN ANY SCRIPT AT THE MOMENT...
-WILL FIX IN DUE TIME

 ## Details
 - Terminal: [WezTerm](https://wezfurlong.org/wezterm/index.html) + zsh
 - WM: [yabai](https://github.com/koekeishiya/yabai) + [skhd](https://github.com/koekeishiya/skhd)